BalazsSzekeres/linux-sub-system-for-robotics/README.md

 5. Followed by `wsl --shutdown`.

 ### Installing Ubuntu
 The preferred Ubuntu version can be installed from the Microsoft store.
-The latest LTS can be found here: https://www.microsoft.com/store/apps/9n6svws3rx71
+Ubuntu 18.04 LTS is confirmed working.
+Kernel versions above 5 can cause unexpected issues, see: https://github.com/hpcng/singularity/issues/5144

 After installation, check that the distro is using WSL 2 by `wsl --list --verbose`.
 If the version is not correct, `wsl --set-version <distribution name> <versionNumber>` can be used to change the version number.